Monday, January 7, 2019

 Vinyl Passion 807823

-The Jazz Images series (left) all have different covers that use images by the French photographer, Jean-Pierre Leloir, who documented jazz life in France during the 1950s and 60s.
+The Jazz Images series (left) have different covers than the originals, using images by the French photographer, Jean-Pierre Leloir, who documented jazz in France during the 1950s and 60s.
 I initially compared the disk to the 2007 RVG remastered Blue Note CD.
 This is the first A/B where I heard a fairly big difference.
 The LP has muddy bass and the high end is rolled off -- the cymbals almost disappear compared to the CD, which is clearly better.
 But wait!
 I also have a copy of the same disk on Vinyl Passion as part of a two-fer with Freddie Hubbard's Hub-Tones, so I threw it into the mix.
 After A/B/C-ing the three versions, the Vinyl Passion disk is the clear winner.
 More space around the players, more detail and better texture.
 Clearly there are differences between the public domain releases.

 Jazz Wax Records JWR 4552, Today And Now Coleman Hawkins Quartet (Impulse!
 AS-34, 1962)